Official rules of soccer 2024-2025 from the IFAB

 The compulsory equipment of a player comprises the following separate items:

-• shinguards – these must be made of a suitable material to provide reasonable protection and covered by the socks
+• shinguards – these must be made of a suitable material and be of an appropriate size to provide reasonable protection and be covered by the socks.
+Players are responsible for the size and suitability of their shinguards;

 A player whose footwear or shinguard is lost accidentally must replace it as soon as possible and no later than when the ball next goes out of play; if before doing so the player plays the ball and/or scores a goal, the goal is awarded.